tomhuhges/kesey/README.md

 # caret

-`caret` is a minimalist markdown editor for the browser
+`caret` is a minimalist markdown notetaker for the browser

 **it will:**
 - recognise markdown as you type and style text accordingly